flybywiresim/docs/docs/beginner-guide/landing.md

 At about 60knots we put the thrust levers back to idle and at about 40 knots we release the `Autobrakes` by braking manually which deactivates the `Autobrake`.

-We retract the flaps and focus on the next possible runway exit.

 This concludes *Landing*

 ---